vkeshav123/parspec_assignment/README.md

     completed_at TIMESTAMP
 );
 ```
-4. Tweak order configuration in oms-service-configuration.yml file as per your preference.
+4. Tweak order configuration in `oms-service-configuration.yml` file as per your preference.
+For reference
+    - `load_creation_batch_size` refers to the no of orders which will be created simulataneously once server is up
+    - `processing_batch_size` refers to no of orders which will be picked from `pending` state and will be updated to `processing` state
+    - `processing_interval` refers to the time interval in seconds which will do that above step repeatedly
+    - `completion_batch_size` refers to no of orders which will be picked from `processing` state and will be updated to `completed` state
+    - `completion_interval` refers to the time interval in seconds which will do that above step repeatedly
 5. Open into the project directory and run from terminal
 ```bash
 go run main.go
 ```
-5. Run the metrics api via following curl
+5. Run the metrics api via following curl.
+Response of API is self explainatory
 ```bash
 curl --location 'http://localhost:8080/order_metrics'
 ```